-Requirement Level The unit of certification shall respect human rights, complying with the following requirements: Essential Pay the employees adequate salaries compliant at least with minimum legal wages .
-The unit of certification shall respect human rights, complying with the following requirements: Pay the employees adequate salaries compliant at least
+Requirement Level 8.1 The unit of certification shall respect human rights, complying with the fo llowing requirements: Essential 8.1.2 Pay the employees adequate salaries compliant at least with minimum legal wages 1 according to the international legal framework.

-Wages: remuneration or earnings, however designated or calculated, capable of being expressed in terms of money and fixed by mutual agreement or by national laws or regulations, which are payable in virtue of a written or unwritten contract of employment by an employer to an employed person for work done or to be done or for services rendered or to be rendered (ILO: Protection of Wages Convention, 1949 - No. 95).
+1Wages: remuneration or earnings, however designated or calculated, capable of being expressed in terms of money and fixed by mutual agreement or by national laws or regulations, which are payable in virtue of a written or unwritten contract of employment by an employer to an employed person for work done or to be done or for services rendered or to be rendered (ILO: Protection of Wages Convention, 1949 - No. 95).